 Northway Biotechpharma has been offering contract development and manufacturing fermentation services to the pharmaceutical industry for nearly 15 years.
 We are a full-service CDMO with capabilities in strain and cell-line development, process development and scale-up for clinical and commercial GMP manufacture of biologic drug substances.
 Northway Biotechpharma provides support for the development and production of both branded biologics and biosimilars.

-In keeping with the increasing demand for microbial fermentation for manufacturing biologics, we are looking into investing in expanding our fermentation capacity by installing 5,000-L stainless steel bioreactors at our site in Vilnius.
+In keeping with the increasing demand for microbial fermentation for manufacturing biologics, we are expanding our fermentation capacity by installing 3,000-L stainless steel bioreactors at our site in Vilnius.
 We are also pursuing the development of platform technologies and knowledge to further streamline our operations and reduce project timelines for our clients.

 - Rios, Maribel.
 “A Decade of Microbial Fermentation.“ Bioprocess International.
 1 Jun.
 2012.
 Web.